 Object grouping lets you move, rotate, or resize multiple objects at the same time as if they were a single object.
 For example, you want to move several objects without changing their relative distance to each other.
-To do that, you have to select all of them, then drag the mouse.
-And do the same things each time you want to move them.
+To do that, you have to select all of them, then drag the mouse, and do the same things each time you want to move them.
 Now with object grouping, things get much easier.
-Just group all objects you want.
-That way, the objects act as one object and they will stay together when being moved.
+Just group all the objects you want, select the group, and move it.

 The selected objects are grouped.
 A single box with resizing handles appears around the entire group.

-- Another way to select multiple objects is drag the mouse across them.
+- Another way to select multiple objects is dragging the mouse across them.
 In other words, use a rubber-band selector.
-Click on a slide, and then drag the mouse, a rubber-band selector appears.
-All objects that stay in or intersect with the selector will be selected.
+Click on a slide and drag the mouse, a rubber-band selector appears.
+All the objects that stay in or intersect with the selector will be selected.

 - If you’ve already selected several objects and want to select more, hold down CTRL and click them.
 If you include some objects you don’t want, hold down CTRL and click redundant objects to deselect them.